-EKObus is supported by a Tablet located next to the driver, and acts as a guide for more sustainable driving by means of visual signals and in accordance with the time schedules laid down.
-It is currently installed in Dbus’ main routes as well as in the hybrid bus running on the city’s different routes.
+EKObus is supported by a tablet located next to the driver, and acts as a guide for more sustainable driving by means of visual signals and in accordance with the time schedules laid down.
+It is installed in Dbus’ all buses.
 It is made up of two complementary systesms for optimising driving and punctuality:

 1. Help system for more efficient driving